Skip to main content

 Meaningful Opportunity through Learning and Advancement Scholarship

 It is the intention of the MOLAS Scholarship to support 1 – 2 students per year who might otherwise not have the opportunity to further their education without financial help.
-Mentorship throughout school, particularly with budgeting and financial advising, is included for all MOLAS participants.
-This scholarship is renewable for up to four years.

 Recommendations and referrals from contacts at local schools and nonprofit organizations will rank highly in the selection process.

-• The application will open by Friday, December 15, 2023
+• The application will open December 2, 2024

-• The deadline to apply is Friday, March 1, 2024.
+• The deadline to apply is Sunday, March 2, 2025.

 • Decisions will be announced in early April.

 It is possible to save your draft application as you go along, if you bookmark the link or email yourself the link to your draft application.
-However, PLEASE NOTE — we do not have access to your draft and we cannot provide you with the link if you lose it!
+However, PLEASE NOTE — we do not have access to your draft, and we cannot provide you with the link if you lose it!
 So, to save yourself time, keep separate copies of all your work on the application until your submission is confirmed.

 We will also accept hard copies of your application if you have any trouble submitting online, or if you prefer working with hard copies instead.
-Hard copies of applications will be received in person at the Community Foundation (765 E. College Drive #1, Durango) prior to 4 PM, March 1, 2024.
+Hard copies of applications will be received in person at the Community Foundation (765 E. College Drive #1, Durango) prior to 4 PM, February 28, 2025.
 Hard copies are not required if you submit online, and you will receive an email confirmation of your online submission within 48 hours of submission.

 For the essay question you are asked to upload, here are your instructions: